-A. Application for Use of Service Animal -Parents/Adult students must submit a request, Service Animal Documentation and Medical Information Sheet found in the Appendix of Section IV of the Special Education Administrative Procedures) for the use of service animals to the Executive Director, Student Support Services, who is the District 504 Coordinator.
+- A. Application for Use of Service Animal -Parents/Adult students must submit a request, Service Animal Documentation and Medical Information Sheet found in the Appendix of Section IV of the Special Education Administrative Procedures) for the use of service animals to the Program Manager, Special Education/504/Dyslexia who is the district designee for Section 504.
 The campus administrator or CCC/ARD Facilitator must notify the Executive Director of Student Support Services of the request.
 Requests for the use of service animals on School District property must, whenever possible, be made no less than fifteen (15) business days prior to the proposed use of the service animal.
-The animal may be required to demonstrate that it is a trained service animal by performing the functions identified by the owner/user that are intended to mitigate the impact of a disability.

-B. Determination of Whether Animal is a Service Animal - Applications for use of Service Animal will be reviewed by the District 504 Coordinator.
-The District 504 Coordinator will determine if the animal meets the definition of service animal under the ADA.
+The animal may be required to demonstrate that it is a trained service animal by performing the functions identified by the owner/user that are intended to mitigate the impact of a disability. - B. Determination of Whether Animal is a Service Animal Applications for use of Service Animal will be reviewed by the Section 504 Coordinator.
+The Section 504 Coordinator will determine if the animal meets the definition of service animal under the ADA.
 If the animal meets the definition of service animal and there are no grounds to remove the animal, the student will be allowed to use the animal on campus.
 All applications for use of the service animal on School District property will be considered on a case-by-case basis.
 Subject to the IDEA and Section 504, approval of the use of the service animal is subject to periodic review, revision, or revocation by the District.
 At a minimum, the request for a service animal will be reviewed annually.
 The request for use of the service animal must be renewed annually, prior to the start of each subsequent school year.
-In addition, the request must be renewed whenever the student changes schools or when the student desires to use a different service animal.

-C. Service animals necessary for FAPE - If the student is eligible for special education services under the IDEA, an ARD committee must be scheduled, and the student's ARD committee will determine if the animal is necessary for FAPE.
+In addition, the request must be renewed whenever the student changes schools or when the student desires to use a different service animal. - C. Service animals necessary for FAPE If the student is eligible for special education services under the IDEA, an ARD committee must be scheduled and the student's ARD committee will determine if the animal is necessary for FAPE.
 The use of a service animal is a methodology.
 If the student's needs can be met by a method other than the use of a service animal, such as with assistive technology or adult support, the service animal is not necessary for FAPE.
 The need for a service animal is subject to periodic review and revision by the ARD committee.
 At a minimum, the student's IEP and the need for a service animal will be reviewed annually.
-A service animal will not be included as part of a student's IEP unless the ARD committee determines the animal is necessary for a FAPE.
+A service animal will not be included as part of a student's IEP unless the ARD committee determines the animal is necessary for a FAPE. - D. Agreement for Use of Service Animal If the animal meets the definition of a service animal, the parent must sign and return the Agreement for Use of the Service Animal, (Found in Appendix) prior to the service animal being introduced into the schools setting.